Snowmobiling in the NY Catskills

 Dash through the Catskills on a snowmobile!
 Winter brings a wide variety of thrilling outdoor recreation to the region, but nothing will satisfy your need for speed like snowmobiling.
 Zoom across snow-covered fields.
 Explore a wide interconnected network of backcountry trails.
 It's the perfect way to see a lot of the Catskills region in one trip.
+Read on for our latest recommendations on the best places to sled this winter.
+We have also listed businesses to rent snowmobile for the whole family to enjoy!

 At 287,500 acres, the Catskills Forest Preserve provides plenty of wild, rugged land for snowmobilers to explore.
 Often narrow and ungroomed, backcountry trails offer a unique experience.
 Ride seasonal motor vehicle trails or designated backcountry snowmobile trails.
 The trails open once big game hunting season ends, which gives the trails plenty of time to be covered in snow.
 From then until spring, it's non-stop fun!